sankalpatimilsina12/neural-style-transfer/README.md

 6. After the download completes, just ensure that the folder structure for models is similar to the following (move the folders here and there if not):&nbsp;&nbsp;<br> > models<br> &nbsp;&nbsp;&nbsp;> eccv16<br> &nbsp;&nbsp;&nbsp;> instance_norm<br> &nbsp;&nbsp;&nbsp;> download.sh<br>
 7. python init.py
+8. Press 'n' to choose next style, 'p' to go to the previous style, and 'q' to quit.